 To add an OR Statement, click Add Group and repeat steps 5 to 10, filling in the data source, category, field to filter, type, operator, and value.
 Click Update Filter.

 Use the toggle switch to Include Variable Details.
 It is on by default.

 - OFF produces a CSV output file that includes the Trade Area (area of interest), geography name (area name), and the geography code (key code).

 - ON produces a CSV output file that includes all the inputs for OFF and the selected variables used in the query.

 Note: The variable codes represented in the output file for population count and household count will vary depending on the data product used for the query.
-Find variable code descriptions in the Environics Analytics Community here.
+See our variable code descriptions (opens in new tab).

 If the query produced no results a notification will appear.
 The query criteria will need to be adjusted.
 See the protip after step #10 for guidance on how to select valid criteria for your query.

 - View a list of all saved filters in My Data > Filters.
 Here, filters can be shared across multiple workspaces.
-To learn how to do this, review this article here.
+Learn how to share filters (opens in new tab).